-In value-based care, it takes a village of professionals to ensure patients are well cared for and practices meet benchmarks.
-Community health workers are emerging as key players in helping to achieve these goals.
+In value-based care, teams of professionals work together to ensure patients are well cared for and practices meet benchmarks.
+Community health workers are key players in achieving these goals.

-The emergency department is often a patient’s first thought for acute care.
-But it often isn’t the best option.
-Doctors can empower patients to choose better, alternative care settings using the tactics discussed here,
+The emergency department is often a patient’s first choice for acute care, but it’s not always the best option.
+Providers can empower patients to choose alternative care settings using these tactics.

 Seasonal scheduling is a way for physicians offices to adjust their schedules to make room for wellness exams during specific times of the year.
-Learn how to leverage this practice to increase patient satisfaction and quality outcomes.
+Learn how to leverage this practice.

-In value-based care, providers are expected to assume more financial risk than ever before using alternative payment models.
-What are these models, and what are the risks and rewards of each to physicians?
+In value-based care, providers assume more financial risk than ever before using alternative payment models.
+What are the risks and rewards of these various payment models?

 Emergency department visits are expensive and can be avoidable.
 At-home care organizations can reduce encounters, save money, and improve outcomes.

 Social determinants of health (SDOH) impact healthcare for Medicaid patients.
-Community health worker/payer partnerships help mitigate SDOH and reduce unnecessary emergency room visits.
+Community health worker/payer partnerships help mitigate SDOH and reduce unnecessary ED visits.

 OAK BROOK, Ill., Aug.
 30, 2022 /PRNewswire/ — Innovista Health (Innovista) today named Dr. Vikram Bakhru as its new chief executive officer.
 Bakhru is a practicing physician with more than 20 years of experience dedicated to the intersection of technology and the improvement of health outcomes for underserved populations.
-VIkram Bakhru, MD MBA Dr. Bakhru most recently served as chief health officer for a managed Medicaid insurance company providing access to tech-enabled, quality care to the underserved.
+Dr. Bakhru most recently served as chief health officer for a managed Medicaid insurance company providing access to tech-enabled, quality care to the underserved.
 He also co-founded or served as a senior executive for several venture-backed health technology companies.
-“Stepping into this role, I am focused on having Innovista partner with
+“Stepping into this role, I am focused on having Innovista partner with care providers to leverage